what is this rally?

 Last year, cars donated included a Pontiac given to a Greek island's refugee camp, a Honda Accord given to a school for refugee children in Southern Greece, and a Volkswagen provided to a learning centre outside a refugee camp.

-For Lada Rally 2019, we are raising money for the exceptional Open Cultural Centre.
+For Lada Rally 2019, our partner charity is the exceptional Open Cultural Centre.

 Open Cultural Centre